 This lovely wildflower favours shaded sites in the dry Mediterranean region to which it is native and where it blooms from January through to the end of April.

 Anemone comes from Greek and literally means 'daughter of the wind', although many other explanations have been put forward as the intended meaning of the name Anemone.
 The specific eopithet heldreichii was selected in honour of the 19th century German botanist Theodor von Heldreich.

 Another most attractive Anemone species that occurs in Crete and other Greek islands is the Crown Anemone Anemone coronaria.

-The picture shown on this page was taken in Crete.
+The pictures shown on this page were taken in Crete.